lionzan/Exponential-Ocean/exampleSite/content/post/the-luckiest-generation-of-leaders-of-all-times.md

 timeToRead: 3
 author: Leonardo Zangrando
 title: The Luckiest Generation of Leaders of All Times
 description: You are the leaders who are going to shape the future.
 You live in a world moving fast and you have the chance to see the change you want to bring happen as fast.
-date: 2021-03-13T00:00:00+00:00
+date: 2021-03-13T00:00:00.000+00:00
-image: "images/post/luckiest-leaders.jpeg"
+image: images/post/luckiest-leaders.jpeg
+categories:
+- Other
+tags:
+- Experiment
+- Change
+- Future

 ---
 You are the leaders who are going to shape the future.
 Or be defeated by it.
 You can shape the future and see the results of your work in a short timespan.
 You don’t have to wait years and years to see the change you started, finally take place.
 You live in a world moving fast and you have the chance to see the change you want to bring happen as fast.
 How lucky you are.